Katavi Region

 Katavi Region (Mkoa wa Katavi in Swahili) is one of Tanzania's 31 administrative regions.
 The region covers an area of 45,843 km2.
 The region is comparable in size to the combined land area of the nation state of Estonia.
-Kagera Region is bordered to the east by Tabora Region.
-The region is bordered to the south by Rukwa Region and Songwe Region.
+Katavi Region is bordered to the north and the west by Kigoma Region, to the east by Tabora Region, and to the south by Rukwa Region and Songwe Region.
 Lastly, Katavi borders DRC on Lake Tanganyika to the west.
 The region derives its name from Katavi, the spirit of lake Tanganyika.
 The regional capital city is Mpanda.
-According to the 2012 national census, the region had a population of 564,604.
+According to the 2022 national census, the region had a population of 1,152,958.

 Geography

 Katavi Region is located between Longitude 30° and 33° East of Greenwich and Latitudes 5° 15° to 7° 03° South of the Equator.
 It is bordered to the north by the Urambo District (Tabora), to the east by the Sikonge District (Tabora), to the east by the Chunya District (Mbeya), to the south by the Sumbawanga District (Rukwa), to the south-east by the Democratic Republic of the Congo (separated by Lake Tanganyika), and to the northwest by the Kigoma District (Kigoma).

-At an altitude of 1,000 to 2,500 meters above sea level, the Katavi Region has typical yearly temperatures between 26 and 30 degrees celsius.
+At an altitude of 1,000 to 2,500 meters above sea level, the Katavi Region has typical yearly temperatures between 26 and 30 degrees Celsius.
 The range of the average annual rainfall is 920 to 1,200 mm.
 The district is made up of gentle plains, plateaus, tiny mountain peaks, moderate hills, and Mwese highlands.
 The soft plains of the Karema depression, the Katumba plains, and Lake Tanganyika, which has steep hills, mild plateaus, and plains, are other features that define the area.
 The region's miombo forests are covered in the most greenery.

 Climate

 The long and brief rainy seasons in Katavi's climate are typical of the West southern highlands as a whole.
 The annual range of precipitation is 700 to 1,300 millimeters, with significant regional, seasonal, and yearly changes.
 The rainy season typically lasts from November to April.

 The highlands zone, the midlands zone, and the lowlands zone are the three distinct agro-ecological zones in the area.
-Depending on height, temperatures can range from 13 degrees Celsius to 16 degrees Celsius in June and July and increase from September to November.
+Depending on altitude, temperatures can range from 13 degrees Celsius to 16 degrees Celsius in June and July and increase from September to November.